sergeiudris/ipfs-cube/README.md

 # ipfs-index-search
 global decentralized app to create and search indexes (for example, torrents)

+## archived

+- app for storing and updating a torrent index is illegal
+- outside of that, user maintained indexes are a weak rationale
+- the design is valid though, will be applied elsewhere

 ## goal

 - add and serach indexes: peers can create/update/fork/search indexes (for example, index of torrent files, files themselves are stored on torrent network)